flomesh-io/osm-edge-docs/content/en/docs/guides/traffic_management/iptables_redirection.md

 1. By setting the `inboundPortExclusionList` field in the `osm-mesh-config` resource:
     ```bash
-    ## Assumes OSM is installed in the osm-system namespace
+    ## Assumes osm-edge is installed in the osm-system namespace
     kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"inboundPortExclusionList":[6379, 7070]}}}'  --type=merge
     ```